bluebird75/luaunit/doc/index.rst

 New in version 1.4 - 26.
 Jul 2012
 ---------------------------------
 * switch from X11 to more popular BSD license
-* add TAP output format for integration into Jenkins
+* add TAP output format for integration into Jenkins.
+See `Output formats`_
 * official repository now on github